Core Strength Exercises -- with Free Workouts

-We face at this website a similar problem with respect to weight training technique.
-The subject matter is too comprehensive and detailed to be presented effectively here on the pages of lasting-weight-loss.com.
+We face on this website a similar problem concerning weight training technique.
+The subject matter is too comprehensive and detailed to be presented effectively here on the pages of our site.

 We solved that problem by recommending that you purchase one of McRobert's books on weight training technique.
-We recommended them because they are simply the best books on that topic available.
+We freely advised them because they are currently the best books available on that topic.

 Similarly, the subject matter of training your midsection is too comprehensive and detailed to be presented effectively here.

-To help you further, see the following pages on our website.
+To help you further with your core strength exercises, see the following pages on our website.

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the core strength exercises informative, these books are excellent further reading suggestions.